ipfs/kubo/README.md

     # QmT78zSuBmuS4z925WZfrqQ1qHaJ56DQaTfyMUF7F8ff5o
     ipfs cat <that hash>

-To perform a custom initialization and configuration step, one can create or mount a `/container-init.d` directory containing `.sh` scripts.
+To perform a custom initialization and configuration step, one can mount `.sh` scripts to a `/container-init.d` directory, or mount the entire directory.
 These scripts are executed if they have `+x` permission, otherwise they are just sourced.
+Executed scripts can exit with error and abort the initialization process.
 The scripts may also depend on environment variables set by the `docker run` command or in `docker-compose.yml`.
-The custom initialization step is **only** performed during IPFS initialization and is executed **after** the swarm key is copied to the IPFS data directory.
+The custom initialization step is **only** performed during IPFS initialization, **after** `ipfs init`, **after** after the swarm key is copied to the IPFS data directory, and **before** the daemon is started.
+This also enables custom containers to layer extra initialization steps to the base image by adding more scripts to `/container-init.d`.

+This example initializes a peer in a private network, without any communication with the default bootstrap nodes because it is performed before the daemon starts:

+    # This is the initialization script
+    TEST_NAME=00-test.sh
+    TEST_SCRIPT=`pwd`/$TEST_NAME

+    # The script will add this node when creating the container
+    MY_PEER_IP=127.0.0.1
+    MY_PEER_HASH=QmaCpDMGvV2BGHeYERUEnRQAwe3N8SzbUtfsmvsqQLuvuJ

+    # For instructional purposes, create the initialization script here,
+    # but this may be part of a suite of scripts maintained by the IT team,
+    # or created inside a custom Dockerfile.
+    cat >$TEST_SCRIPT <<EOF
+    echo Removing boostraps...
+    ipfs bootstrap rm all || exit 1 echo Adding custom boostrap from environment...
+    MULTIADDR=/ip4/\$MY_PEER_IP/tcp/4001/ipfs/\$MY_PEER_HASH
+    ipfs bootstrap add \$MULTIADDR || exit 1 exit 0
+    EOF

+    # Set the script as executable
+    chmod +x $TEST_SCRIPT

+    # Initialize the container with the custom scripted mounted.
+    # It is also possible to mount the entire /container-init.d
+    # rather than a single
+    docker run -d --name ipfs_host \
+        -e MY_PEER_IP=$MY_PEER_IP \
+        -e MY_PEER_HASH=$MY_PEER_HASH \
+        -v $TEST_SCRIPT:/container-init.d/$TEST_NAME \
+        -p 4001:4001 \
+        -p 127.0.0.1:8080:8080 \
+        -p 127.0.0.1:5001:5001 \
+        ipfs/go-ipfs:latest

 ### Troubleshooting